Fairfield Harassment Lawyer

 - If a party makes a phone call with the intent to harass, annoy, or alarm.
 In a manner likely to succeed in doing so, that call can constitute harassment, even if there is no conversation at all.

 As a Class C misdemeanor, a Fairfield arrest for harassment in the second degree is punishable by up to three months in jail or a fine of up to $500 or both, making it imperative that an attorney is contacted.

 First-degree harassment involves communications made by an individual who has been convicted of a prior felony.
 To constitute harassment, the communications must include a threat to kill or injure another.
 That communication must be made with the intent to terrorize, alarm, harass or annoy another and it must be made in a manner that is expected to cause alarm or annoyance.

 The communication must be made via telephone or in writing, either in paper or electronic format.

 Harassment in the first degree is classified as a Class D felony with penalties that include up to five years in prison and a fine of up to $5,000.

 An attorney with experience in harassment law can provide guidance regarding compliance with any protective orders as well as the best course of action to take throughout the legal proceedings.
 Your Fairfield harassment lawyer will serve as your advocate, working to present the facts in the light most favorable to your case to achieve the best outcome.

-If you have been charged with a violation of Fairfield, Connecticut harassment law, do not risk compounding the offense and contact an experienced lawyer right away.
+If you have been charged with a violation of this nature, do not risk compounding the offense and contact our team right away.